carnegiemellonracing/driverless-docker/README.md

 # driverless-docker

+> [!NOTE]
+> If you have issues in any step of the following procedure, please check [issues that have already been solved](https://github.com/carnegiemellonracing/driverless-docker/issues?q=is%3Aissue)

 ## Prerequisites:
 install docker for your machine.
 [Docker desktop](https://docs.docker.com/desktop/) recommended, as it has multiple useful tools (e.g., GUI, docker compose, etc...)

+> [!WARNING]
+> For MacOS users ensure rosetta setting in docker desktop is unchecked (see [issue](https://github.com/carnegiemellonracing/driverless-docker/issues/1))

 it is also recommended to install Visual Studio Code (VSCode) along with the Dev Containers extension to work with the docker container